 - Candidates must show commitment to—and interest in—the core mission and values of ISW.

 Fall 2021 Internship Program Dates: ISW is expecting to start internships after Labor Day, either on September 7th or 13th.
 The program will run for a minimum of 10 weeks, although most interns’ end dates fall around mid-December.
 More details to follow.

 Instructions: Please upload your resume and cover letter.
-Please include a writing or editing sample in the same document as your cover letter.
-If submitting an editing sample, make sure the sample demonstrates the effect of your edits in some manner.
-Embedded tracked changes work for this purpose as do screenshots of your communications with the writer.
-You may include full-page screen captures or scans of edited content, but make sure the resolution is high enough for the image to be readable.
-You may also include a short synopsis explaining how your edits improved the document.
-Your cover letter and work sample should be no longer than five pages combined; the work sample can be excerpted from a longer paper.
+Please include a writing sample in the same document as your cover letter.
+Your cover letter and writing sample should be no longer than five pages combined; the writing sample can be excerpted from a longer paper.